jolmg/parsby/README.md

 Relating to that, the right-most text are the labels of the corresponding parsers.
-I find that labels that resemble the source code are quite useful, just like the snippets of code that appear right-most in backtraces.
+I find that labels that resemble the source code are quite useful, just like the code location descriptions that appear right-most in backtraces.
 It's because of this that I consider the use of `define_combinator` more preferable than using `def` and explicitely assigning labels.

-## `splicer` combinator

-As displayed by the exception message above, Parsby manages a tree structure representing parsers and their subparsers, with the information of where a particular parser began parsing, where it ended, whether it succeeded or failed, and the label of the parser.
+### Cleaning up the parse tree for the trace

-If you look at the source of the example lisp parser, you might note that there are a lot more parsers in between those shown in the graph. `sexp` is not a direct child of `list`, for example, despite it appearing as so.
+If you look at the source of the example lisp parser, you might note that there are a lot more parsers in between those shown in the tree above.
+`sexp` is not a direct child of `list`, for example, despite it appearing as so.
 There are at least 6 ancestors/descendant parsers between `list` and `sexp`.
 It'd be very much pointless to show them all.
 They convey little additional information and their labels are very verbose.

+### `splicer.start` combinator

-The reason why they don't appear is because the `splicer` combinator is used to make the tree look a little cleaner.
+The reason why they don't appear is because `splicer` is used to make the tree look a little cleaner.

 The name comes from JS's `Array.prototype.splice`, to which you can give a